Mehlville High School: Renovations and expansion (1957–present)

-One of the school's most notable achievements was their 1999 Class 5A State Championship in football.
+One of the school's most notable achievements was their Class 5A football State Championship in fall 1999.
 The team had an 13-1 overall record.
-This is the school's only state championship in football, but the team has reached the big game two other times in 1994 and 2007.
+This is the school's only state championship in football, but the team has been Class 5A runner-ups twice, in 1994 and 2007.
+All three of these championship games were played at the Trans World/Edward Jones Dome in Downtown St. Louis.